workleap/wl-reusable-workflows/README.md

     secrets: inherit
 ```

+## Terraform checks

+This workflow runs TF-Lint to find issues in the code, Terraform-Docs to create a README and Terraform FMT to format the code.

+## Git tag

+This workflow creates a new Git tag.

 ## License

 Copyright © 2024, Workleap.
 This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.